spesml/spesml.github.io/3_Plugin/6_technical_viewpoint.md

 This matrix allows to create relationships between elements of the [Technical Viewpoint](/plugin/technical_viewpoint.html#technical-viewpoint) and [Requirements](/plugin/requirements_viewpoint.html#requirements).

 ### ![Technical Internal Component Diagram](/images/diagrams/composite_structure.png){:class="img-responsive"}SpesML Technical Internal Component Diagram
+This diagram is based on a *UML Composite Structure Diagram/SysML Internal Block Diagram* and provides a reduced diagram toolbar related to SpesML for the [Technical Viewpoint](/plugin/technical_viewpoint.html).
+Note that intentionally any technical components cannot be created using the diagram toolbar.
+Instead, it is recommended to create these elements by dragging/dropping a technical component to the diagram.